GDGCVITBHOPAL/Weathered/README.md

 # WEATHERED

-A weather forecast application built on flutter.
+A weather forecast application built on flutter;

 ## Features :
 1. Material You based Theme